Updated: Aug 3, 2022

 We are so delighted to have received a provincial grant to replace our 22- year-old wooden boardwalk!
-The boardwalk was the initial capital investment of the Osoyoos Desert Centre back when it opened in 1998 and has become the Centre’s signature attraction.
+The boardwalk was the initial capital investment of the Osoyoos Desert Centre when the Society acquired the land in 1998 and has become the Centre’s signature attraction.
 After 22-years, it is definitely coming to the end of its life!

 Funding has been provided under the destination development stream of the Community Economic Recovery Infrastructure Program (CERIP) announced last fall to help bolster the recovery of BC’s tourism industry and provide economic stimulus to BC communities impacted by COVID-19.